FutureSearch Logofuturesearch

 Guides

-• Turn Claude into an Accurate Forecaster — Binary and numeric forecasting for any question about the future
+• Turn Claude into an Accurate Forecaster: binary, numeric, and date forecasting for any question.

 • Anthropic and OpenAI IPO Timelines and Valuations